 There are many people who want to have a minor or their child as the beneficiary of a life insurance policy.
+Is leaving life insurance to a minor a good strategy?
+This is an important question to ask and choosing the proper beneficiary is key.

-This is quite understandable because life insurance is supposed to pay for the things that may cause a financial burden for your family.
+Life insurance is supposed to pay for the things that may cause a financial burden for your family.
 Many times, those financial hardships are things like health care, education or college tuition for your children.
 You’re planning on covering those expenses, which is needed, but you shouldn’t have your children paid directly with your life insurance death benefit.

 There are a few reasons why this is a bad idea.